Using JSON to Exchange Data

 Javascript Object Notation (JSON) is a fancy name for a simple idea: A web page can download data stored as javascript variables.
 It’s caused a buzz in the tech world because JSON is much easier to load, read and manipulate compared to XML.
 Also, parsing large XML files can be a large performance hit – JSON gives you an object, packaged up and ready to go!

-Remember the script tag?
+Remember the Script Tag?

 In javascript you can import any script using notation like this: